Designing Object-Oriented Systems with Liskov Substitution Principle in Mind

 Techniques for Detection

-2. Static Analysis Tools: Leverage static analysis tools to detect violations of LSP by analyzing codebases for inconsistencies in method signatures, type hierarchies, and inheritance relationships.
+Static Analysis Tools: Use static analysis tools to detect LSP violations by scanning codebases for inconsistencies in method signatures, type hierarchies, and inheritance relationships.

 Design Strategies for Adhering to LSP